AnanteshG/Contest-Hub/README.md

 ## Overview

-ContestHub fetches upcoming and ongoing programming contests from multiple platforms including CodeChef, Codeforces, GeeksforGeeks, and LeetCode.
+ContestHub fetches upcoming and ongoing programming contests from multiple platforms including CodeChef, Codeforces, AtCoders, HackerEarth, GeeksforGeeks, and LeetCode.
 It consolidates this information into a structured format and saves it as JSON files for easy access and further use.
 The project uses a backend repository for data storage and employs DevOps CI for automation.

 ## Features